Aisha Al-Abdulla

 About:

-Aisha Al-Abdulla is a multidisciplinary artist who tells stories.
-Through her fictional characters that get in touch with her inner child and personal experience, she combines fantasy narratives, world-building, character design and material exploration.
+Aisha Al-Abdulla is a Qatari multidisciplinary artist who tells stories through her fictional characters that get in touch with her inner child and personal experience.
+She combines fantasy narratives, world-building, character design and material exploration.
 The influence of Japanese pop culture and animation, western cartoons and video games have shaped her interests serving as inspiration for her visual language.
 She has a bachelor's degree from Virginia Commonwealth University in Painting and Printmaking.
 She exhibited her work in Doha and Berlin including her public art installation at Liwan and at the Garage Gallery in the Fire Station, Doha.
 Aisha was part of the art residency program at the Fire Station Artist Residency in 2023-2024 (AIR 8).
+Moreover, she has participated in the Jedeed action at Albahie Auction house in Qatar in 2024.

 Artist Statement: